 We spoke to some experts about the best approaches to giving your child feedback in the most constructive way, and how to deal with any problems that have arisen.

-You may be desperate to learn how your child has done this year, but show a little restraint.
+Read the report card alone first You may be desperate to learn how your child has done this year, but show a little restraint.
 Do not whip the report card out of the envelope in front of your child the moment you collect it.
 Instead, wait until you are home.

 Go through the report slowly, taking note not just of the achievements of this term, but how they differ from the marks your child achieved throughout the year.
 Once you have a clear picture of your child’s successes or stumbling blocks, you’re ready to talk it through with them.